Herbertkartel/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

-A program that prints all possible different combinations of two digits
+A function that checks for lower case characters